ripsawridge/site/site/contents/cma/2014/lechtal.md

 with too much money.
 Specialness comes with scarcity, so the more you pay the less you are provided with.
 A catered lunch?
 How about a pinecone instead - whose story will be more interesting years later?
-So the outing with a hastily tossed pinecone dinner costs 3000 dollars, while the catered dinner is
+So the outing with a hastily tossed pinecone dinner costs 3000 dollars, while the catered dinner is 300 dollars.
+Wonderful!
-300. Wonderful!

 We followed watercourses to the Kogelsee, and thence to the Kogelseescharte (2497 m).
 We’d climbed about 1200 meters, and now were firmly in the high